woossi0/suite/docs/usermanual/source/sysadmin/production/performance.rst

 The performance optimizations available for each JVM release change.
 If you are experienced with application server tuning please keep in mind that OpenGeo Suite handles an unusual workload that includes requests with heavy resource use.

-.. note:: Oracle's `Java SE 6 Performance White Paper <http://www.oracle.com/technetwork/java/6-performance-137236.html>`_ describes the JVM improvements that were introduced in Java SE 6 (specifically see `Section 2.3 - Ergonomics in the 6.0 Virtual Machine <http://www.oracle.com/technetwork/java/6-performance-137236.html#2.3>`_).

-   Oracle Java 7 provides very detailed memory management and performance tuning options that can be tuned for specific workloads.
+.. note:: Oracle Java 7 provides very detailed memory management and performance tuning options that can be tuned for specific workloads.
 For details see `Java HotSpot VM Options <http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html>`_.
-As an example    Oracle's `Garbage-First Collector <http://docs.oracle.com/javase/7/docs/technotes/guides/vm/G1.html>`_ should be considered for installations working with 6GB or lager heap space.
+Oracle's `Java SE 6 Performance White Paper <http://www.oracle.com/technetwork/java/6-performance-137236.html>`_ describes the JVM improvements that were introduced in Java SE 6 (specifically see `Section 2.3 - Ergonomics in the 6.0 Virtual Machine <http://www.oracle.com/technetwork/java/6-performance-137236.html#2.3>`_).
+Java 7 has introduced Oracle's `Garbage-First Collector <http://docs.oracle.com/javase/7/docs/technotes/guides/vm/G1.html>`_ should be considered for installations working with 6GB or lager heap space.
+Java 8 introduces `Metaspace <https://blogs.oracle.com/poonam/entry/about_g1_garbage_collector_permanent>`_ as a replacement for the ``PermGen`` settings used to manage application size.

 .. note:: For more information, please see the section on :ref:`sysadmin.jvm.setting`.